LocationJeju-si, South Korea

-From the architect.
+Text description provided by the architects.
 Jeju island is a popular vacation island situated in the south of korean penninsular.
 It can get very windy, and generally the weather is very whimsical.

 The island is full of volcanic rocks in various sizes, comprising landscapes wonders to common walls demarcating ownerships.
 Many artists and commoners have been inspired by the beauty and versatility of the island.
 Recently flocks of koreans and foreign tourists are visiting the island by the thousands.
 The winter days are often cloudy with strong winds.
 And the landscape turns to gold and black by dying foliages and volcanic rocks.

 The site is situated about a 1 hour drive from jeju city.
 It is surrounded by a curving road and houses and pensions.
 It is a newly formed town that has a theme, primarly art and culture, so it is situated near a contemporary gallery district.
 The site faces one large piece of a curving road and two other sides are met by two distinct houses.

 The client is an eye doctor boasting a great dexterity in operations.
 He has particular tastes and a patron of contemporary art, music and cars.
 A doctor with many curiosity and penchant for something eccentric and special.
 He found me through the internet and told me that the strangeness and different ness that is inherent in my architecture attracted him.
 He wanted three small houses which would be weekend house or pension for tourists.
 He emphasized that the new structure should have unique character, and of course very functional at the same time.

 The wind and color of jeju island of winter has made a strong impression on my mind and took that as an inspiration for the project, thus the name wind house.